Agriculture in the Classroom: Conferences

 Each year, the National AITC Consortium and the US Department of Agriculture host a conference designed to help teacher, volunteers, state and local coordinators and others learn more about raising students' agricultural literacy.
 Special speakers, workshops, tours and other special events focus on organizing efforts to enhance the community's knowledge of the sources of their food and fiber.

-Volunteering

-AITC programs across the country welcome volunteers to help their efforts.
-Volunteers may distribute materials, organize events, read books to students, coordinate contests and conduct a variety of other tasks.
-Each state has an AITC coordinator.

 Agriculture in the Classroom Consortium

 The national Agriculture in the Classroom Consortium is the organization of state AITC programs and professional association of state AITC representatives, whose purpose is to assume and maintain an active national role in promoting agricultural literacy programs by providing leadership and a professional network for state AITC Programs and work to insure continuity of the AITC at USDA.

 The AITC Consortium co-sponsors the annual National AITC Conference, coordinates a teacher award program, and helps manage grant programs.
 It also lobbies on behalf of agricultural literacy and acts as the liaison between AITC and other organizations, businesses and others interested in promoting agricultural literacy.
 It also compiles data and reports about agricultural literacy.